...

 Employer Personal Data Breach Compensation Claim Payouts

 Following a breach of data protection at work, you might be interested in finding out the potential value of your claim.
-You could be awarded compensation for both your material and non-material damage.
+Your compensation could cover:

-The mental harm you have suffered due to your personal data being compromised in an accidental data breach at work is referred to as non-material damage.
+• Non-material damage: The mental harm you have suffered due to your personal data being compromised in an accidental data breach at work

-When making a claim following a breach of data in the workplace, those valuing your claim for your non-material damage may refer to the Judicial College Guidelines (JCG).
-This is because the JCG provides compensation guidelines for various psychological and physical injuries.
+When making a claim following a breach of data in the workplace, those valuing your harm may refer to the Judicial College Guidelines (JCG).
+This is because the JCG provides suggested compensation brackets for various forms of psychological harm.

-In the table below, we have listed some of the guidelines found within the 16th edition of this document.
+In the table below, we have listed some of the brackets found within the JCG.
 Please only use it as a guide.
-The first entry in this table has not been taken from the JCG.
+The first entry in this table has not been taken from the document.

 Type of Suffering